langroid/langroid/docs/quick-start/chat-agent-tool.md

    spy_game_agent,
    system_message="""
             I have a list of numbers between 1 and 100.
-            Your job is to find at least 4 of them.
+            Your job is to find the smallest of them.
-            To help with this, you can give me a number and I will tell you the nearest number in my list.
+            To help with this, you can give me a number and I will tell you how many of my numbers are equal or less than your number.
-            Once you have found at least 4 numbers, you can say DONE and report those numbers to me.
+            Once you have found the smallest number, you can say DONE and report your answer.
         """
 )
 task.run()
 ```
 Notice that in the task setup we
-have not explicitly instructed the LLM to use the `probe` tool.
+have _not_ explicitly instructed the LLM to use the `probe` tool.
 But this is done "behind the scenes", either by the OpenAI API
 (when we use function-calling by setting the `use_functions_api` flag to `True`),
 or by Langroid's native tools mechanism (when we set the `use_tools` flag to `True`).